 Lunar calculations are made firstly in the geocentric frame and then corrected to the topocentric position.
 Refraction is then accounted for, and finally the rise and set times determined using the horizon corrected for the elevation of the observing location.
 Moon rise and set times should be accurate to within a few minutes.

 The times of full moons throughout the year are calculated using the method described in Meeus's chapter 47, but using only the first 14 of 25 periodic correction terms, and omitting the planetary corrections.
 These simplifications introduce a maximum error of 2-3 minutes.

 Many of the calculations rely on the Julian Date.
-All dates are stored internally as the number of milliseconds since 1 Jan 1970, 00:00 UT, so the Julian Date can be calculated by simply dividing that by 86400000 (the number of milliseconds in a day), and then adding 2440587.5, the Julian Date at Unix time zero.
+All dates are stored internally as the number of milliseconds since 1 Jan 1970, 00:00 UT, so the Julian Date is calculated by simply dividing that by 86400000 (the number of milliseconds in a day), and then adding 2440587.5, the Julian Date at Unix time zero.
 The difference between Universal Time and Coordinated Universal Time, which is 37 seconds as of July 2020, and increases at irregular intervals when leap seconds are added, is currently ignored in all calculations.